 The IRS and U.S. Department of Labor have announced a multi-year crackdown because they are aware of vast numbers of businesses violating the rules, which has been exacerbated by the economic upheaval we've experienced.
 The government will be doing random audits based on whether a company files Form 1099-MISC each year for the independents they've used, so when you do that your risk of audit just increased, but many of their audits happen because a worker is disgruntled with your company for some reason - probably because he/she sits next to one of your regular employees doing the same work but not getting your benefit package and other employee goodies - and they alert the IRS, who gladly accepts anonymous tips.

 If you run a business, or are a hiring authority, you need to take the time and do your research to find out when you can and can't pay a worker as an independent contractor.
 And no, just because someone TELLS you they want to be paid as an independent contractor does that mean you're in the clear; you must determine how to classify them yourself.
 There is plenty of information online about this issue, including, of course, the IRS web site.
-For your convenience, I've attached a document that should help clarify things for you: IRS worker classification.
-You can use this as a guide each time you are thinking of bringing on freelance help.

 I hope this has helped you understand the rules around classification of workers so your business can avoid huge penalties if you're audited.
 Labor law attorneys should be well versed on this issue; but I hope you never have to consult with one, as that might mean you're being audited!